Taurid meteor shower

 Dominic Ford – originally published on In-The-Sky.org

 The maximum rate of meteors expected to be visible from a dark location is around 10 per hour (ZHR).
-The Moon will be 17 days old at the time of peak activity, and being so close to Full Moon, will severely limit the observations that will be possible.
+The Moon will be 23 days old at the time of peak activity, and so will present minimal interference.

-The radiant of the Taurid meteor shower is at around right ascension 02h50m, declination +14°, as shown by the green cross on the planetarium above.
-At midnight, it appears 50° above your south-eastern horizon from London (click to change).
-All of the meteors will appear to be travelling directly outward from this point, as indicated by the white lines drawn above.
+The radiant of the Taurid meteor shower is at around right ascension 02h50m, declination +14°.
+At midnight, it appears 52° above your southern horizon from London (click to change).
+All of the meteors will appear to be travelling directly outward from this point.

 The details of this observing event were provided courtesy of In-The-Sky.org